 Fake Websites

-Fraudsters also create imposter websites and fake online portals, mimicking the look and feel of trusted brands as a lure for harvesting login credentials.
+Fraudsters also create imposter websites and fake online portals that mimic the look and feel of trusted brands to lure users into providing login credentials.
 Other ploys include fake package delivery notifications with malicious links designed to deploy malware and steal data.
-The paper mail system has risks as well, with checks being stolen from mailboxes to drain accounts and enable identity theft.
+The paper mail system also carries risks, with checks stolen from mailboxes to drain accounts and enable identity theft.

 Tech Support Scams

 Even areas like computer support and software maintenance are exploited by bad actors.
-Perpetrators contact their victims via text or phone, informing them of a virus on their computers and convincing them to provide access to their computers to enter their passwords and personal information to resolve the issue.
+Perpetrators contact their victims via text or phone, claiming there is a virus on their computers and convincing them to grant access and enter their passwords and personal information to resolve the issue.

 Alternatively, scammers contact their victims to notify them that their anti-virus software has expired, and to renew it, they need to provide payment information.